andrastantos/brew/docs/anachronistic-computer/cpu.rst

 A13_5    A13         A5
 A14_6    A14         A6
 A15_7    A15         A7
-A16_17   A16         A17
+A17_16   A17         A16
 A19_18   A19         A18
-A21_20   A21         A20
-A22      A22         A22
 ======== =========== ============

 This allows for the use of 64kbit DRAMs all the way up to 4Mbit devices.
 That really carries us through the '80s: the 16Mbit DRAM was introduced in '91.
 If our little line of machines was still alive by then, we would certainly have revved the CPU for something more capable with more pins, most likely with the full 32-bit address bus exposed.
 So this is fine.

-The external address space is 16MByte, but only 8MByte is available (directly) for DRAMs.
-That would work for 16 chips of 4Mbitx1 configuration, or even 4 chips of 16Mbitx4 configuration.
+The external address space is 8MByte, but only 4MByte is available (directly) for DRAMs in two banks.
+That would work for 8 chips of 1Mbitx4 configuration, or even a single 1Mbitx16 chip.

 The full pin-list is as follows: